DataShades/file-keeper/docs/adapters.md

 requires the `path` of a root directory where uploaded files are stored.
 If given path does not exist, the storage will raise an error during initialization.
-We can either create the directory in advance manually, or enable `create_path` option of the storage, to automatically add missing folders instead of raising an exception.
+We can either create the directory in advance manually, or enable `initialize` option of the storage, to automatically add missing folders instead of raising an exception.

 To initialize the storage, one must call `make_storage` function, that accepts